Israel to swear in new parliament under coronavirus shadow

 The event, coming two weeks after national elections, will give the country a new legislature.
 But Israel still seems a long way from establishing a stable government.

 Rivlin on Monday formally designated opposition leader Benny Gantz the task of forming a coalition after the retired military chief secured a slim majority of recommendations from incoming lawmakers.

+Gantz promised to “do whatever it takes to form within as few days as possible a national, patriotic and broad government.”

 But beyond a joint desire to oust longtime Prime Minister Benjamin Netanyahu, Gantz’s bloc of supporters has very little in common.
 It is deeply divided along ideological lines and appears unlikely to band together for an alternative government that could replace Netanyahu’s.

 Netanyahu’s Likud emerged as the largest party in the March 2 election, Israel’s third in under a year, but along with his smaller religious and nationalist allies only has the support of 58 lawmakers — leaving his right-wing bloc three seats short of the required majority in parliament.
 He also faces serious legal troubles as he prepares to go on trial to face corruption charges.